-THE FAMILY shows the laws operative within the household that, transferred to outside life,
+THE FAMILY shows the laws operative within the household that, transferred to outside life, keep the state and the world in order.

 The influence that goes out from within the family is represented by the symbol of the wind created by fire.